Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

 \begin{lem} Under Assumptions \ref{asm: random treatment}, \ref{asm: no anticipation}, and \ref{asm: regularity conditions for clt}, $\hat{\sigma}_*^2 \rightarrow_p \sigma_*^2 + S_\theta^* \geq \sigma_*^2$. \end{lem}

 The estimator $\hat{\sigma}_*^2$ can be improved by using outcomes from earlier periods.
 The refined estimator intuitively lower bounds the heterogeneity in treatment effects by the part of the heterogeneity that is explained by the outcomes in earlier periods.
 The construction of this refined estimator mirrors the refinements using fixed covariates in randomized experiments considered in \citet{lin_agnostic_2013} and \citet{ abadie_sampling-based_2020}, with lagged outcomes playing a similar role to the fixed covariates.
-To avoid technical clutter, we defer the technical derivation of the refinement to Appendix \ref{appendix: derivation of refined variance}, and merely state the sense in which the refined estimator improves upon the Neyman-style estimator introduced above.
+To avoid technical clutter, we defer the construction of the refined variance estimator to Appendix \ref{appendix: derivation of refined variance}, and merely state the sense in which the refined estimator improves upon the Neyman-style estimator introduced above.

 \begin{lem} The refined estimator $\sigmahat_{**}$, defined in Lemma \ref{lem: consistency of sigmahat**}, satisfies $\hat \sigma_{**}^2 \rightarrow_p \sigma_*^2 + S^*_{\thetatilde}$, where $0 \leq S^*_{\thetatilde} \leq S^*_\theta$, so that $\hat \sigma_{**}$ is asymptotically (weakly) less conservative than $\hat \sigma_*$. \end{lem}